Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Examples

 In particular,

 proving~\eqref{mat2}.
 The relation~\eqref{mat2a} follows immediately from~\eqref{mat2}.

 Next, comparing the matrices in~\eqref{mat1} and using that they are all diagonal, we obtain

 Multiplying by~\eqref{mat2} gives~\eqref{mat4}.
-The identity~\eqref{mat5} is obtained similarly. \QED We remark that the relation~\eqref{mat2} can also be used to define the kernel of the \mpar{We could define~$P(x,y)$ by this relation and show how to identify bases in order to recover~\eqref{Pdef}.
-This is the procedure in the lecture notes PDE3, summer term 2014.} fermionic operator on general topological fermion systems by~$P(x,y) = \pi_x y : S_y \rightarrow S_x$.
-This is indeed the procedure in~\cite{rrev, lqg} (cf.~\cite[eq.~(1.15)]{rrev} and~\cite[eq.~(2.7)]{lqg}).
+The identity~\eqref{mat5} is obtained similarly. \QED We remark that the relation~\eqref{mat2} can also be used to define the kernel of the fermionic operator on general topological fermion systems by~$P(x,y) = \pi_x \,y|_{S_y} : S_y \rightarrow S_x$.
+This is indeed the procedure in~\cite{cfs, rrev, lqg} (cf.~\cite[eq.~(1.1.13)]{cfs}, \cite[eq.~(1.15)]{rrev} and~\cite[eq.~(2.7)]{lqg}).
 In order to present a somewhat different point of view, we here preferred to define the kernel of the fermionic operator by~\eqref{Pdef}, which is also more convenient for doing computations.